Top 10 Edible Flowering Plants for Home Cooks to Grow

 (Salvia elegans, Zones 8 to 10)

 This cold-tender perennial puts forth red flowers that have sweet fruity or minty undertones.
-The blooms can be sugared and used to decorate cakes; the fragrant leaves have a pineapple scent and are also edible.
-The shrubby plant grows to 4 feet high and 3 feet wide, producing flowers from summer through frost.
+Pineapple sage blooms can be sugared and used to decorate cakes.
+The fragrant leaves have a pineapple scent and are also edible.
+This shrubby plant grows to 4 feet high and 3 feet wide, producing flowers from summer through frost.

 Why we love it: These brilliant-red flowers will be a big hit with hummingbirds before they add color to your summertime fruit salad.